ribosomeprofiling/mouse_reference/README.md

-# mouse_reference
+# Mouse Reference
-RiboFlow reference for mouse
+RiboFlow reference for mouse.

+This repository contains the second version of the mouse transcriptome and the first version of the rtRNA filter sequences.